-Our Bourbon Sweet Tea Cocktail is a perfect example of the bourbon lover’s tenacity to create bourbon excellence.
+Our Bourbon Sweet Tea Cocktail is a perfect example of the bourbon lover’s desire to mix bourbon with the familiar and the new.
+And if you’re a fan of the Long Island Iced Tea, then you’ll enjoy this bourbon recipe.

-This little doozy has got us all a little in love with its casual sophistication and without a doubt, we’re looking toward the upbeat vibes of a drenched bourbon summer with this drink in hand!
+This little doozy has got us all head over heels with its casual sophistication, and without a doubt, we’re looking toward the upbeat vibes of a drenched bourbon summer with this drink in hand!

 Bourbon Sweet Tea Cocktail

-As a bourbon lover, I don’t want to live without my bourbon; it’s as simple as that because, for me, bourbon speaks to my soul.
+As a bourbon lover, I don’t want to live without my bourbon; it’s as simple as that.
+Bourbon speaks to my soul.

-I enjoy my favorite bourbons neat or on the rocks, and in my opinion, there’s no better cocktail than one mixed with a potent dram of bourbon.
+I enjoy my favorite bourbons neat or on the rocks, and there’s no better cocktail than one mixed with a potent dram of good quality bourbon.

-I created this little number with the long dog days of summer in mind, I think I got it right!
+I created this refreshing cocktail with the long dog days of summer in mind, and I think I got it right!

-This bracing cocktail is equal measures of nostalgia and modern refreshment combined in a grownup version of your favorite icy, and refreshing tea.
+This bracing cocktail is equal to measures of nostalgia and modern refreshment combined with a grown-up version of your favorite icy and refreshing tea.

 Enjoy our Bourbon Sweet Tea on those endless hot summer days.
 Perfect!

-You’ll be glad to learn that bourbon and tea, this time out we’re using Arnold Palmer tea, that’s equal parts lemonade and sun-tea, go quite well together.
+You’ll be glad to learn that bourbon and tea, this time out; we’re using Arnold Palmer tea, equal parts lemonade and sun-tea, go quite well together.

 Honey Simple Syrup.
 To give this cocktail its naturally sweet taste, I made a homemade honey simple syrup using one cup of water, one cup of water, and two tablespoons of raw lavender honey.
 Use whatever kind of honey you have on hand.

 Aromatic Bitters.
-Any respectable cocktail demonstrates a balance of bitter and sweet, in this recipe using aromatic bitters is how I achieve a flavorful and suitable balance.
+Any respectable cocktail demonstrates a balance of bitter and sweet.
+I achieve a flavorful and suitable balance in this recipe using aromatic bitters.

 Fresh Mint.
-Simply drop 2 large or 3 small fresh mint leaves into the bottom of a cocktail tin and muddle them to depress the oils, add ice cubes, along with the additional ingredients.
-During the shaking process, the action of the ice cubes hitting against the cocktail tin will further break apart the mint leaves releasing a hint of mint flavor, the motion of the ice also dilutes the cocktail which melds the flavors together, and evenly distributes those flavors throughout the entire cocktail evenly.
+Drop two large or three small fresh mint leaves into the bottom of a cocktail tin and muddle them to release the oils.
+Add ice cubes, along with the additional ingredients.
+During the shaking process, the action of the ice cubes hitting against the cocktail tin will further break apart the mint leaves, releasing a hint of mint flavor.

 Arnold Palmer Tea.
-Owl’s Brew makes high-quality organic tea cocktail mixers, add them to some of your favorite cocktails and enjoy.
+Owl’s Brew makes high-quality organic tea cocktail mixers.
 The Owl’s Brew Pink & Black is a mixture of Darjeeling hibiscus tea, strawberry, and lemon.

 Lemon Slice.
 For the same reasons we add lemon slices to tea, we add a slice of lemon to our bourbon and tea-based cocktail.
 The lemon helps brighten this beautiful cocktail and adds an attractive citrus element.

 Cracked Ice.
-Filling your glass with fresh cracked ice as a rustic character to this cocktail that I love.
-However, use whatever kind of ice you have on hand.
+I love the rustic character of this cocktail when you fill your glass with fresh cracked ice.
+However, you can use whatever kind of ice you have on hand.

 You Will Love This Bourbon Cocktail Because It’s: